Difficulty: Class III (one IV)

 The rapids end soon after Coffee Pot when you reach Stair Creek Falls, which cascades into the river on the left.
 This is a great place to stop, celebrate life, and take a few photos.
 More excitement is not far away.

-At mile 22.7 you'll reach Blossom Bar, a ferocious Class IV rapid.
+You’ll reach Blossom Bar, a ferocious Class IV rapid.
 You should pull over on the right side and walk down to scout.

 Most people run the left side by making a tricky ferry into a narrow chute.
 The consequences of a mistake are big here as you can end up in a jumble of rocks known as the Picket Fence where there are plenty of places to wrap.
 The rocks are dangerous and undercut, this is definitely not a place to take a swim.
 After the tricky move, there are more rocks to avoid including the famous Volkswagen Rock.

 There is a nice big eddy on the left after Blossom Bar where you can recover and celebrate before running Devil’s Stair, a challenging Class III rapid.
 Below here you’ll start seeing jet boats that come from Gold Beach for tours of the Rogue River.

 You’ll pass the famous Paradise Lodge.
 This is probably the most popular lodge on the Rogue River and open to rafters for a comfortable night at a lodge instead of camping.
 Visit the Paradise Lodge website for more information about reservations.
 The recently remodeled Half Moon Bar Lodge is just past Paradise Lodge on river left.
 Below here is the beautiful and peaceful Huggins Canyon.

 The next few miles have some fun rapids as well as many camps and small lodges typically used for the last night of river trips.
 Solitude and Tacoma Camps are among the most popular large sites, but there are many wonderful smaller campsites in this section of the Rogue.